mackay2k4/QuoteMediaDDdBClassic/README.md

 # QuoteMediaDDdB
 A additional Soundpackage for wowQuote2 or KQuote.
-Place in WOW Addon Folder. opebn with /wq
+Place in WOW Addon Folder. open with /wq